Evidence of dynamical dark energy in a non-flat universe: current and future observations: Results and Analyses

 \subsection{Model comparison through various information criteria}

-Lastly, we assess the fitness of the parametrizations with the current cosmological probes, that means for the combined datasets SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB.
+Lastly, we assess the fitness of the PADE parametrizations with respect to all the combined datasets explored in this work.
 In order to do so we apply various information criteria, namely, the Akaike Information Criterion (AIC) \citep{Akaike:1974}, Bayesian Information Criterion (BIC) \citep{Schwarz:1974} and Deviance Information Criterion (DIC) \citep{spiegelhalter2002bayesian}.
-Now, in order to compare the ability of fitness of the models, one needs to select a reference model with respect to which the model comparison needs to be done.
+And to compare the ability of fitness of the models, one needs to select a reference model with respect to which the model comparison needs to be done.
 As $\Lambda$CDM cosmological model is undoubtedly one of the successful models, and we are investigating all the models in a non-flat universe, therefore, for our calculations, we choose the non-flat $\Lambda$CDM as the reference model.
 The AIC and BIC are defined as follows

 where $K$ and $N$ are the number of free parameters and the total number of data points in the data combinations, respectively.
 Assuming these information criteria, given a set of cosmological models competing for the description of the same data samples, the preferred model is the one which has the minimum value of AIC and BIC.
-Hence, we can use the differences $\Delta$AIC ($=$ AIC (model) $-$ AIC ($\Lambda$CDM)) and $\Delta$BIC ($=$ BIC (model) $-$ BIC ($\Lambda$CDM)).
-The resulting $\Delta$AIC and $\Delta$BIC are used to determine the ``level of support for'' and ``evidence against'' each model respectively [see more details in]\citep{Rezaei:2019xwo}.
+Hence, we can use the differences $\Delta$AIC ($=$ AIC (model) $-$ AIC (non-flat $\Lambda$CDM)) and $\Delta$BIC ($=$ BIC (model) $-$ BIC (non-flat $\Lambda$CDM)).
+The resulting $\Delta$AIC and $\Delta$BIC are used to determine the ``level of support for'' and ``evidence against'' each model respectively (see more details in \cite{Rezaei:2019xwo}).

 The other criterion, DIC, employs both the Bayesian statistics and the information theory concepts \citep{spiegelhalter2002bayesian}.
 It is expressed as \citep{Liddle:2007fy}